 How to wrap my head around all those stars circling.

-I cannot complain.
-In fact, I am grateful for each and every star I get, or to the reader who has spent their time to give me a review.
+Don't get me wrong, I am grateful for e every star I get.
+And I am very appreciative to the reader who has spent their time to give me a review.

-My answer to my thesis question is…all the star ratings inform us of what we can do better.
+Maybe my answer to my thesis question is… star ratings inform us of what we can do better.
 If we thrilled the reader, how?
-If we connected somehow with their life, how?
-And HOW can we do it all better?
+And HOW can I do it better for the next book?

-That’s the Three-Star reviews.
-I think I have come to learn they are the most telling in how I can improve my craft.
+Three-Star reviews are the most telling in how I can improve my craft.
 But, to do so, I need to read the review carefully.
 Try to connect with the type of reader giving the review.
 Are they used to the genre I am writing in?
 Even if not, where did I miss keeping their attention or interest?
-As an instructor, I teach my students that you need to give attention to both the good grades and the bad.
+As an instructor, I teach my students you need to give attention to both the good grades and the bad.
 I have come to the same conclusion.
 Acknowledge what did I good and build on it.
 Where I faltered and work on it.

 Writing, whether fiction or non-fiction is communication and an artistic construction.
 As a communicator and artist, I need to continue to glance at the stars, wish for good ones, while being aware that it is the reader, good star or bad, that I am wishing to connect.